98% Success Rate

-True to its name, the Everest View Trek is all about the Everest panorama.
-We begin our 12-day trip in Kathmandu with visits to UNESCO World Heritage Sites before heading to the most coveted region in Nepal.
-On our trek, we also reach the Tengboche Gumba which is situated at 3,867 m and is the largest monastery in the Khumbu region of Nepal.
+True to its name, the Everest View Trek is a short hike in Nepal that is related to the magnificent Everest panorama.
+We begin our 12-day trip in Kathmandu with visits to UNESCO World Heritage Site before heading to the most coveted region of the country.
+On our trek, we also reach the Tengboche Gumba which is situated at 3,867m (12,687ft) and is the largest monastery in the Khumbu region of Nepal.
 From here, the panoramic views of the Himalayas of Nepal including Tawache, Nuptse, Lhotse, Ama Dablam, Thamserku and Everest are ours to admire.

 Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will take us to our hotel.
 After checking in, we may take a rest or visit Himalayan Glacier’s office.
 In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
 Overnight in Kathmandu.